 The personalized samples provide everything from ready-to-run sample code, an embedded credential json file, and pre-configured connections to dependencies.

-The PDF Tools API can help you eliminate manual processes by automating common workflows and shifting the processing burden to the cloud.
-In a world where every browser treats PDF differently, leveraging the Adobe PDF Embed API along with the PDF Tools API, you can create streamlined, reliable, and predictable processes that run and display correctly every time regardless of platform or device.
+The PDF Services API can help you eliminate manual processes by automating common workflows and shifting the processing burden to the cloud.
+In a world where every browser treats PDF differently, leveraging the Adobe PDF Embed API along with the PDF Services API, you can create streamlined, reliable, and predictable processes that run and display correctly every time regardless of platform or device.

 For additional help and support, visit the Adobe Document Services APIs community forum

 PDF Services API Documentation

 Contact us for questions on licensing and pricing